ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, Virginia as a whole is on par with wait times than the national average.
-This is due to the fact that one office has significantly longer wait times that bring the average up.
+This is due to the fact that two offices have significantly longer wait times that bring the average up.
 Charlottesville, Norfolk and Richmond all have less hearing wait times.
-The approval ratings throughout all offices are much all lower than the national average.
-They are anywhere from 10.1% to 22.8% lower than the average.
+The approval ratings throughout the entire state are lower than the national average.
+However, three of their offices are just ahead of the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.